phenix1229/bash-cheat-sheet/bash.md

 * `ls ..` :list all files one directory level up
 ---
 ## `mkdir` :make new directory.
-* can chain directory names to create more than one at a time.
+* can chain directory names to create more than one at a time in an existing location/directory.
     * ex: `mkdir directory directory`
+* `mkdir -p` :creates entire path, including parent directories
+  * ex: `mkdir -p directory-1/subdirectory-1/subdirectory-2`
 ---
 ## `cd` :change directory
 * `cd ..` :go up one directory level